wind-press/windpress/readme.txt

 * **Customizable Configuration**: The plugin comes with a default Tailwind CSS configuration, but you can easily customize it to fit your needs.
 * **Easy to use**: Simplified and intuitive settings to get you up and running quickly.
 * **Lightweight**: The plugin dashboard built on top of WordPress REST API, and a modern JavaScript framework for an instant, responsive user experience.
 Yet it has a small footprint and won't slow down your site.
 * **Blazingly fast**: Cache makes your WordPress site blazing fast.
-Generate the final CSS file in the browser without server-side tools.
-None of your data is transferred over the network
+Generate the final optimized CSS file in the browser without server-side tools.
+None of your data is transferred over the network.

+And some specific integrations also include the following features:

+* **Autocompletion**: As you type, Tailwind CSS class names will be suggested automatically.
+* **Variable Picker**: Easily select Tailwind CSS themes' colors, fonts, and other variables from a panel.
+* **HTML to native elements**: Convert Tailwind CSS HTML to native elements in the editor.
+* **Ubiquitous Panel**: A floating panel that allows you to quickly access the WindPress settings from anywhere on the page.

 ### Seamless Integration